MLP is a two-semester practical course covering Machine Learning with neural networks, initially built from numpy, and then using TensorFlow.

 This task is inspired by ant navigation capabilities.
 The robot starts at a ‘nest’ and must search for virtual ‘food’ in the environment, collect it and return it to the nest to gain points.

-We imlemented Limultaneous Localisation and Mapping (SLAM) in the 2D environment with the Khepera II Robot, choosing to evolve a map as the robot explores rather than use a pre-configured static map.
+We imlemented Simultaneous Localisation and Mapping (SLAM) in the 2D environment with the Khepera II Robot, choosing to evolve a map as the robot explores rather than use a pre-configured static map.

-Tasked with building a website that will be helpful to students who have recently been admitted to the University of Edinburgh’s School of Informatics.
+Tasked with building a concept website to help students who have recently been admitted to the University of Edinburgh’s School of Informatics.

 The site must have a fairly complex set of designed interactions, and cover a range of topics as identifies in a previous Affinity diagram.